raedma/stmlatex/README.md

 # stmlatex
-A collection of LaTeX packages for structural mechanics documentation
+A collection of LaTeX packages for structural mechanics documentation.
+Aside from offering exemplary styles, e.g. for listings, plots, etc. the focus of this collection is solely on functionality.
+The document layout is not affected.

 ## Use stmlatex in your LaTeX distribution